-Make the most of your visit to IBS with good planning (and comfortable shoes)
+Tips for making the most of your visit to IBS

 The 2018 International Builders’ Show (IBS) marks my 27th consecutive year of attendance.
 My total investment in IBS over those years works out to be about 27 weeks of time and well over $100,000 in costs.
 Has IBS attendance been worth all this time and money?
 Honestly, sometimes it has, and sometimes it has not.
 But that’s my fault, because the return on investment was up to me and my preparation, and as is the case in almost all aspects of home building, the devil is in the details.